 "Typically, at the end of a long, structured phone interview, they will admit that they've been texting and surfing the Internet and doing the crossword puzzle at the same time, all on less than six hours of sleep," says Dr. Jones.
 "There is some sort of psychological and physiological energy to them that we don't understand." (source)

 Vital types self report as liking who they are, enjoying life, being optimistic, having a strong will to live, and being self motivated.
-Whereas Materialistic types report wanting to be liked the most, Vital types actually report being liked the most.
-It makes sense that people would prefer optimistic, high energy, self motivated people to vain, competitive, attention hounds (Materialists).
+Whereas Marketing types report wanting to be liked the most, Vital types actually report being liked the most.

 Depressed types on the other hand hate who they are while also reporting that they don't even know who they are, they lack motivation, feel they have no control over life, think most people are better than them, feel unable to change their circumstances, feel broken, don't like most people, feel that being optimistic leads to disappointment, are self destructive, and have a defeatist outlook on life.